FilippoAiraldi/mpcrl-for-ramp-metering/traffic_mpc_lstdq/learning/README.txt

 - try lower constraint violation penalty, so that TTS matters more
 - add control rate variation to RL stage cost
 - try lower update frequencies
-- try Gauss-Newton hessian approximation (still positive semidefinite modification)
+- try Gauss-Newton hessian approximation (still requires positive semidefinite modification) (just need to save dQ * dQ' as hessian and reduce as sum)
 - backtracking
 	- cannot be done on the whole batch, just do it for the worst TD error
 	- the function is not really f.
 It is: f + v * sum(0, g), since our backtrack search is on a constrained box.
 The derivative is: df + v * dg * (sign() + 1), where v is larger than the inf norm of the multipliers of the original problem (for example, double of the last solution)